 It might be scary to admit it, but there are many event professionals who don’t fully know the origins of all their data.
 Some of the names on your list may have come from business cards dropped off at booths, from lists of previous event attendees, or even purchased email lists.

 Most event marketing databases have been built over a long stretch of time and the data has been sourced using a variety of methods.
-Few of these databases would hold up to the GDPR’s requirements, which state you must be able to prove that the people in your database have opted-in to have their information stored and used by you.
+Few of these databases would hold up to the GDPR’s requirements.
+These state that you must be able to prove that the people in your database have opted-in to have their information stored and used by you.
 This means you’ll need to validate the information in your databases if you want to ensure compliance.
 It may sound like a daunting task, but try to think of it as a chance to clean out the cobwebs and better target your efforts!

 Reviewing How You Obtain Consent